Skip to main content

 Let's suppose you, as subject user@secapi.eu, and tenant administrator, start a new project!

-Create the Role-Assignment: region-administrator
+Create the Role-Assignment: region-admin-for-user-secapi-eu

-PUT ${authorization-provider-url}/v1/tenants/tenant-id/role-assignments/region-administrator
+PUT ${authorization-provider-url}/v1/tenants/{tenant_id}/role-assignments/region-admin-for-user-secapi-eu

 {